-Paper 4B Performing II (20%)
+Paper 4B Performing II $(20\%) \rightarrow (25\%)$

 Candidates with a recognised qualification, or equivalent, may apply for exemption from this practical examination at the time they register for entry to the Hong Kong Diploma of Secondary Education Examination (HKDSE).
-Evidence of these qualifications should be submitted to the Hong Kong Examinations and Assessment Authority at the time of registration.
+Evidence of these qualifications should be submitted to the Hong Kong Examinations and Assessment Authority at the time of registration on or before 30 January 2021.
 Candidates may update the evidence of their qualifications no later than the stipulated deadline of the amendment period.
 Marks will be awarded to such candidates according to the conversion method as listed in the following table.
 Other awarding bodies which have been granted exemption in the past public examinations by the HKEAA are also listed following the table.
 Candidates should note that the list of awarding bodies is not exhaustive and will be updated when required.